JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - cluster access optional

 Setup:
+- determine the data version of the release
+    + this is not strictly necessary until step 7, but it makes sense to use it in directory names etc., so better to do it now
+    + if there are any changes to the json output that will break the current website, increment the major version
+    + otherwise, increment the minor version or patch level as appropriate
 - create your working directory and clone two repos into it
 - build the colormipsearch project
     + jar will end up in the target/ subdirectory